There are many things I love about making my own homemade mild yellow curry powder mix.

 Curry powder substitutes

-If you find yourself without any curry powder on hand, the best curry powder substitute is generally to make your own blend, as in the curry powder recipe above.
+If you find yourself without any curry powder on hand, the best substitute for curry powder is generally to make your own curry blend, as in the curry powder recipe above.
 But if you don’t have most of the ingredients for curry powder on hand, you can use a mix of ground cumin and coriander as a quick replacement.

 If you’re wondering whether you can substitute curry powder for curry paste, the answer is generally no, as the flavour profiles are very different.
 But if you’re in a pinch, you can swap them out, being very careful to add just the right amount, to create a final dish that tastes very different from the original.

-If you don’t like the taste of store-bought curry powder in your dishes, then making your own blend will allow to create a mixture that you like.
+If you don’t like the taste of store-bought curry blends in your dishes, then making your own curry powder will allow you to create a mixture that you like.
 You could try using garam masala, which is more traditional Indian curry spice blend, with a very different flavour profile.
 Other possible spices to try as curry powder substitutes include allspice and cumin and chaat masala.

 If none of those options appeals, remember that you’re aiming to add flavour and depth to dishes when using curry powder, so consider adding other strong flavoured powders, including stock powder, mushroom powder or vegetable powders.
 Ultimately you’ll have to experiment until you find a taste that you like.